V-Liss/V-Liss/README.md

 * **Technical side communication:** I am willing to communicate with the client on the technical side.
 Once a paid lead is found and I had a look at the task at hand, connect us and we will discuss the details of the job, including helping them merge the files in if it's needed.

 > **Spotter's manual:**
 1. Your best bet are indie game development communities.
-Once you've found a lead, see if there are any frameworks.
+Once you've found a lead, see that there are no frameworks.
 Ask the client if they are willing to pay and how much.
 2. If they are willing to pay, send me the chat and the lead itself.
-3. If that's a good lead, add them into our discord chat.
+3. If that's a good lead, add them into our discord chat or have them DM me.
 I'll handle the rest.
+4. Close the deal and distribute our money.

 > **Ready to test the engine?** Let's do a quick, small task under an hour to prove the workflow.
 Drop me a line on **Discord:** https://discord.com/users/1258252481310363689